 - Gartner: Aussie IT spend will increase this year

-- Former Dimension Data exec to fill VP operations role at UltraServe
+- Former Dimension Data manager to fill VP operations role at UltraServe